Rec Report, Sept. 13, 2017

 CANYONS GOLF

-Canyons Golf is open for play.
+Canyons Golf is open for play until Oct.
+22, weather pending.
 The course features 18 holes of spectacular views and has more than 550 feet of elevation change.
 Current local rates are $55 for 18 holes with a cart.
 Season passes start at $750.
-For more information, or to book a tee time, visit ParkCityMountain.com/golf or call 435-615-4728.”
+For more information, or to book a tee time, visit ParkCityMountain.com/golf or call 435-615-4728.

 UTAH OLYMPIC PARK